 Banchero records 1st triple-double, hits go-ahead free throws as Magic hold off Nuggets 122-120

-Jamal Murray had a chance to tie the game but his 10-foot shot rimmed out at the buzzer.

-The game was the reverse of the night before for the Nuggets, who rallied from an 18-point deficit in the fourth quarter to beat the Golden State Warriors on Nikola Jokic’s buzzer-beating 40-foot jumper.
+Like the night before, when the Nuggets rallied from an 18-point deficit in the fourth quarter to beat the Golden State Warriors on Jokic’s buzzer-beating 40-foot jumper.

 Trailing 78-60 midway through the third, the Magic found their rhythm against a Nuggets team that showed signs of fatigue down the stretch.
 Orlando hit 17 3-pointers and went 23 of 34 from the free-throw line.